AlexPinhasov/AutoLocalized/README.md

 ## License

-EqualableGeneric is available under the MIT license.
+AutoLocalized is available under the MIT license.
 See the LICENSE file for more info.